MTV VMAs 2022 winners: The full list

 Olivia Rodrigo – Driving Home 2 U

-Taylor Swift – All Too Well (10 Minute Version) (Taylor’s Version)
+Taylor Swift – All Too Well (10 Minute Version) (Taylor’s Version) WINNER

 Best Cinematography